mimoo/RSA-and-LLL-attacks/README.md

 This repo will host implementations of different RSA attacks using lattice reduction techniques (in particular **LLL**).

-First, we'll see how **Coppersmith** found out that you could use lattice reduction techniques to attack a relaxed RSA (we know parts of the message, or we know parts of one of the prime).
+First, we'll see how **Coppersmith** found out that you could use lattice reduction techniques to attack a relaxed model of RSA (we know parts of the message, or we know parts of one of the prime, ...).

-Second we'll see how **Boneh and Durfee** used coppersmith to factor the RSA modulus under certain assumptions.
+Second we'll see how **Boneh and Durfee** used a coppersmith-like attack to factor the RSA modulus when the private key is too small (`d < N^2.929`).

+If you want to use the files see below for explanations.
+If you want to dig deeper you can read my survey [here](rapport.pdf) (**work in progress**).

-# Coppersmith.sage
+# Coppersmith

 I've implemented the work of **Coppersmith** (to be correct the reformulation of his attack by **Howgrave-Graham**) in [coppersmith.sage](coppersmith.sage).